 “Mayhap you can.
 Mayhap you can.
 But youse is a lonesome too, yes?” she inquires with just a little twinkle in her eye.
-Damn.
 I knew it.
 Nothing can ever go right.
 You can’t just sit down and enjoy a meal with a fellow human anymore.
-The shit always has to hit the fan.
+The proverbial stuff always has to hit the fan.
 I have to figure out her play.
 I’m noticing now that my lips are starting to tingle ever so slightly, so I take a good look at the details again.

 Awareness: B: 1+2, R: 6 Fail (Don’t recognize the meat.)